• October 17, 2019

 • Sufficient control measures such as signage are in place to lower fire risk

-• Escape routes are clearly flagged and staff have received the required training
+• Escape routes are clearly flagged and staff have received the required training, as detailed in our guide on creating fire safety champions

 Need more information?